WF200 Journalism and photography – Reykjavik 21/01 – 31/01 STUDY/ART 6 vol

 WF201 Journalism and photography – Reykjavik 10/02 – 20/02 STUDY/ART 6 vol

-Project Location: Reykjavik is a city full of energy, just waiting for you to experience it.
+Project location: Reykjavik is a city full of energy, just waiting for you to experience it.
 Powered by heat from the earth below, with ever-changing weather sweeping across the landscape, its natural features are matched by the energy of its residents.
-Think of the qualities of a great city – fun, culture, nature, clean air – and Reykjavik has them in spades.
+Think of the denominators of a great city – fun, culture, nature, clean air – Reykjavik has them in spades.
 All the advantages of a modern, forward-looking society are complemented by the beautiful natural setting.
 In a country of only just over 300,000 people, the Reykjavik Capital Area has a population of about 200,000.
 However, since it’s the only major city in the country, Reykjavik has a lot of the amenities that you would only expect to find in a much larger center elsewhere in the world.

 Reykjavik is the world’s northernmost capital city and is centred on the Seltjarnarnes Peninsula.
-Come at the right time of year, and in favorable conditions you will see the city’s skyline silhouetted against the glowing, shimmering curtain of the aurora borealis, also known as the northern lights.
+Come at the right time of year, and in favourable conditions you will see the city’s skyline silhouetted against the glowing, shimmering curtain of the aurora borealis, also known as the northern lights.
 Reykjavik is framed by the majestic Mt.
 Esja and the blue waters of Faxafloi Bay to the north, while rugged lava-fields spread to the southeast.
 On a clear sunny day, the Snaefellsjökull glacier glitters on the western horizon like a crystal.

-At the end of the project we will prepare the final version of the magazine and publish it online.
+At the end of the project, we will prepare the final version of the magazine and publish it online.

 Leisure: On weekends, the central location of the accommodations is ideal for enjoying Reykjavik‘s amazing nightlife, which is world-renowned for its wide array of bars, clubs, and concerts.

-Additional Information: There is an extra participation fee of 220€ for this workcamp.
+Additional information: There is an extra participation fee of 250 euros for this workcamp.

 How to participate: Contact your local organization via The Alliance of European Voluntary Service Organizations